A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Never wear a striped suit, striped shirt, and a striped tie together.
 You can, however, wear a striped shirt and striped tie if the stripes are of a different scale.

-How to Match Your Shoes With Navy Suit
+How to Match Your Shoes with a Navy Suit

 Since navy is one of the most versatile shades on the color wheel, it’s hard to mismatch your shoes with a navy suit.
 You can match it with black, brown, or even burgundy shoes.